elmerdotdev/ciccc-node-js-final/README.md

 3. Design your application in Figma.
 Do not overcomplicate the design and try to create something that you can build in a few days.
 4. Once you are done with the development, create a pull request to your main branch and merge.

+## Presentation 🎥

+Prepare slides for your presentation.
+It doesn't need to be overly designed, the important thing is the content.
+You can use Google Slides or Canva.

+**Example Slides**
+1. Project Name and Team Introduction
+2. Problem Statement
+3. Features
+4. Demo
+5. Tech Stack
+6. Challenges & How You Resolved Them
+7. Team members and roles
+8. Thank You / Q&A

 *Good luck! 🙌*